 1. Marketing Candy- and Fruit-Flavored Products

 Vanilla, cherry, chocolate, blueberry – even flavors from popular children’s cereals.
 The use of flavors in cigarettes with the glaring exception of menthol cigarettes, was prohibited in 2009, but flavored cigars, e-cigarettes and other tobacco products are still made and sold with candy and fruit flavorings.
-In April 2021, the Biden Administration announced that FDA will propose two rules to remove menthol cigarettes and flavored cigars from the marketplace, however no action has been taken.
+In April 2022, the Food and Drug Administration (FDA) proposed two rules to remove menthol cigarettes and flavored cigars from the marketplace, however the rules have not yet been finalized.
+Individual states such as California and Massachusetts have ended the sale of flavored tobacco products, including menthol cigarettes.

 2. Celebrity Endorsements